 If that sounds like a hassle, there are companies willing to streamline the process for you with a markup, some selling .com.gh domains at 3 times the standard price.

 One of the interesting things about domain names is that they’re like real estate (virtual real estate).
-One tiny plot of land in the heart of Accra can go for 1000 times the cost of a few acres on the outskirts.
+One tiny plot of land in the heart of Accra can go for 1000 times the price of a few acres on the outskirts.

 Similarly, whilst the average domain name might go for GHc60, many domains have been bought for millions of dollars.